 Bruno took the reins and three hectares from his father and uncle back in 2002.
 Today, Bruno works just under 10 hectares in Saumur Champigny devoted to Cabernet Franc.
 He has a tiny bit of Chenin Blanc from Saumur as well.
 A majority of Bruno’s production is sold off as a means to support the vinification of his own wines at his own pace.
 A strategy that seems to be paying dividends.
 He has been working organically since 2009 and received his certification in 2012.
 In 2015 his vineyards were certified biodynamic.
 Bruno continues to push himself and today he works entirely biodynamically, just like his close friend Thierry Germain at Domaine des Roches Neuves.
 All of Bruno’s wines go into bottle unfined and unfiltered.

 Saumur Champigny continues to go through a renaissance.
 Twenty years ago there were the Foucault brothers working in a natural, sustainable way turning out the giant of the region Clos Rougeard.
 Many others at the time were over cropping, and creating wine that was drinkable for sure, but lacked a connection to where it was from.
-That has slowly changed over time thanks to the likes of Thierry Germain and others.
+That has slowly changed thanks to the likes of Thierry Germain and others.
 As appreciation for the work of these pioneers in Saumur Champigny gained attention, major change took hold.
 Vignernons started working organically, resulting in lower yields and riper raw material, all with a goal of crafting wines of place and purpose but never seeking over-ripeness or over-extraction.
 Bruno is the next generation, keen to make wine his way.
 Wines that are pure, refined, and pleasing.
 Along with the likes of Eric Dubois, Bruno’s cousin, Antoine Sanzay, and Mathieu Vallee at Chateau Yvonne, Bruno is the next generation in Saumur Champigny.
 A generation taking the good from earlier pioneers and building on it!

 Subscribe to Our Newsletter